-Competences of a sports marketing agency
+Competences of sport marketing firms

-Sports sponsorship agencies: no sponsor scouting
+Sports sponsorship agencies: not a sponsor scouting

 Normally, the managers of the athletes or the teams/clubs, or their sales departments, are in charge of selling advertising spaces and sponsorship packages.
 This is mainly due to the fact that there is no entity that knows the values, projects and scope of action of a sports business (or a player, rider/driver, etc.) better than the sports business itself.